ortizjoaquin/inews/README.md

 # Description:
 This week's project was about adding a subscribe page to our fictional news website, using JavaScript, following the DOM concepts, and keeping the Responsive Design.

+# Running:
+Download the code on a zip file, and run index.html, or directly run the GitHub Pages link.